add users, groups, authorized_keys, and dot files #9

 There is one user option that I didn't realize I will need a toggle for.
 I need to be able to turn a users custom sudoer file on and off individually.
 There are different methods to adding a user to

-.
-The one we currently use on Ubuntu is adding a users sudoer file to/etc/sudoers.d/
+sudo.
+The one we currently use on Ubuntu is adding a users sudoer file to/etc/sudoers.d/.Example on Ubuntu:

 Can you add an option for me to add/remove